 LGBT resource collection

 February is LGBT History Month.
-To mark the awareness event, we have gathered together a selection of our features, comment and peer-reviewed clinical articles from Nursing Standard and specialist journals Nursing Older People and Mental Health Practice for you to read for free, simply by registering to our website.
+To mark the awareness event, we have gathered together a selection of our features, comment and peer-reviewed clinical articles from Nursing Standard and specialist journals Nursing Older People and Mental Health Practice for you to read.

 LGBT youth missing out on support

 According to a Department of Health-funded study young LGBT people are at increased risk of self-harm and suicide.
 The Queer Futures project has also revealed that mental health professionals lack access to the training they need to support these young people.

 A report published in 2015 by Stonewall revealed the persistence of negative attitudes to LGBT people in health and social care services, with a significant problem existing between staff.
 Managers’ failure to support employees and challenge remarks, however subtle, are part of the problem.

 Trans* people often receive poor care from general and specialist health services, with many reporting negative experiences at gender identity clinics.
 CliniQ in London’s Soho area is run by trans* people and the clinic’s healthcare team to ensure an inclusive, non-judgemental service.

 A role in which building rapport and relationships is all the more important

 Establishing a rapport with a trans* patient is a vital aspect of health care.
 It encourages trust and helps build confidence, but for many nurses there is a fear of getting it wrong.